OHBA-analysis/osl-dynamics/doc/faq.rst

 It is common to look at four summary statistics for dynamics when using the HMM:

-- The **fractional occupancy**, which is the fraction of total that is spent in a particular state.
+- The **fractional occupancy**, which is the fraction of total time that is spent in a particular state.
 - The **mean lifetime**, which is the average duration of a state visit.
-This is called known as the 'dwell time'.
+This is also known as the 'dwell time'.
 - The **mean interval**, which is the average duration between successive state visits.
 - The **switching rate**, which is the average number of visits to a state per second.